A Guide to Digital Asset Trading

 What Is Digital Asset Trading?

 Digital assets are anything created and stored virtually, which are perceived to have value.
-Powered by blockchain technology, digital assets include cryptocurrencies, non-fungible tokens (NFTs), asset-backed tokens and tokenized real estate.
+Powered by blockchain technology, digital assets include cryptocurrencies, non-fungible tokens (NFTs), asset-backed tokens such as stablecoin Tether and tokenized real estate.
 Digital asset trading refers to the buying, selling, and swapping of these virtual assets.

 How Does Digital Asset Trading Work?

 Digital asset trading is supported through brokerages and exchanges that allow you to buy, sell or swap assets of your choice.
-To start trading, you’ll need to open an account with a brokerage or centralised exchange, and depending on the platform, this could be through an app or online marketplace.
+To start trading, you’ll need to open an account with a brokerage or centralised exchange, and depending on the platform, this could be through an app, online marketplace or both.

 Importance of Digital Assets

-Digital asset investments are part of the next frontier in finance.
-In the last quarter of 2021, the global digital asset ecosystem reached a $2.1 trillion valuation, which is higher than the GDP of Italy or Canada.
+Digital asset investments are increasingly gaining a foothold in the finance world.
+In 2024, the global digital asset ecosystem reached a valuation in excess of $2.8billion, which is higher than the GDP values of France, Russia & Canada.
 Here are some of the main reasons digital assets are considered important:

 In DeFi, the need for self-interested intermediaries is eliminated; digital assets can instead be transferred between parties, directly, through smart contracts.
 DeFi minimises transaction fees and charges that would otherwise be paid to intermediaries running a centralised financial system.

-• Asset Tokenisation: Asset tokenisation refers to the creation of digital tokens that represent ownership rights of assets, including property, stocks, bonds, or commodities.
+Asset Tokenisation: Asset tokenisation refers to the creation of digital tokens that represent ownership rights of assets, including property, stocks, bonds, or commodities.
 The tokenisation enables the purchase of conventional assets in smaller fractions.
 This lowers the investment’s minimum entry requirements, which is good news for smaller players, and opens up the investment to more potential capital as a result.
+For example, Ondo Finance tokenizes US government debt & debt securities, democratising investment in the assets for smaller buyers and non-US investors.

 Examples of Digital Assets To Trade